Imtiajrex/brikui/README.md

-# NativeBricks
+# BrikUI

-NativeBricks is a powerful, easy-to-use Tailwind CSS-inspired UI library for React Native, built on top of NativeWind.
+BrikUI is a powerful, easy-to-use Tailwind CSS-inspired UI library for React Native, built on top of NativeWind.
 It allows developers to build beautiful, responsive, and performant mobile interfaces with minimal effort.

 ## Features